feediron/ttrss_plugin-feediron/README.md

 Install [Readability.php](https://github.com/andreskrey/readability.php) when using docker-compose:

-In your docker-compose.yaml ensure your version is set to at lease 3.6
+In your docker-compose.yaml ensure your version is set to at least 3.6

 ```
 version: '3.6'